trustablefox/exp_replication/README.md

 ```

 ### Replication of Enumeration Explanations 0
 First time to run the set of experiments.
-All logs are saved in *logs*.
+All logs are saved in *exp_replication/logs*.
 Note that the experiments take a while
 ```bash
 cd exp_replication/src
 ./experiment/experiment_fox_0.sh && ./experiment/experiment_other_0.sh